ar-a06/factryl/README.md

 ---

-**Factryl** - Transforming search queries into intelligent insights with AI-powered analysis!
+**Factryl** - Transforming search queries into intelligent insights with AI-powered analysis and real-time YouTube video integration!